Installation

 A temporary setup can be created by extracting the archive to a directory and then setting up the environment variable LD_LIBRARY_PATH=... to point to the directories where the Glasswall libraries are located.

 • Run export QT_PLUGIN_PATH=/home/centos/Glasswall/libs/debian/x86-64/bin/sdk_editor.
-This will setup the QT_PLUGIN_PATH to point to the directory containing the Glasswall camera libraries.
+This will set up the QT_PLUGIN_PATH to point to the directory containing the Glasswall camera libraries.

-• Run export LD_LIBRARY_PATH=/home/centos/Glasswall/libs/debian/x86-64/bin/sdk_editor:/home/centos/Glasswall/libs/debian/x86-64/bin/sdk_archive_manager:/home/centos/Glasswall/libs/debian/x86-64/bin/sdk_word_search:/home/centos/Glasswall/libs/debian/x86-64/wrappers/java/jr8/sdk_archive_manager_wrappers:/home/centos/Glasswall/libs/debian/x86-64/wrappers/java/jr8/sdk_word_search_wrappers:/home/centos/Glasswall/libs/debian/x86-64/wrappers/java/jr8/sdk_editor_wrappers.
-This will setup the LD_LIBRARY_PATH to point to the directories that contain the different libraries.
+• Run export LD_LIBRARY_PATH=/home/centos/Glasswall/libs/debian/x86-64/bin/sdk_editor:/home/centos/Glasswall/libs/debian/x86-64/bin/sdk_archive_manager:/home/centos/Glasswall/libs/debian/x86-64/bin/sdk_word_search:/home/centos/Glasswall/libs/debian/x86-64/wrappers/java/jr8/sdk_archive_manager_wrappers:/home/centos/Glasswall/libs/debian/x86-64/wrappers/java/jr8/sdk_word_search_wrappers:/home/centos/Glasswall/libs/debian/x86-64/wrappers/java/jr8/sdk_editor_wrappers/build.
+This will set up the LD_LIBRARY_PATH to point to the directories that contain the different libraries.
 In this example we are also setting up the libraries for the Java wrapper to be used with Java 8.
 The directories /home/centos/Glasswall/libs/debian/x86-64/wrappers/... are not necessary if you are not using Java.

 Example 2 - Installation in /usr/lib